 - Congratulations to Hazel Byrne: The UCD School of Classics would like to congratulate Hazel Byrne (Stage 3, Greek & Roman Civilization and Latin major) who has been awarded the Richmond Prize.

-- 9th Celtic Conference in Classics 2016
+Further information can be found on the Celtic Conference in Classics 2016 website.

 - Alan Ross (email@example.com)

 - Alexander Thein (firstname.lastname@example.org)